hossamelneily/BurgerBuilder/README.md

-#Burger Builder Application w/ ReactJS
+# Burger Builder Application w/ ReactJS

-App Description
+## App Description
 This project was bootstrapped with Create React App.

-This is a simple react demo project using all I learned
+This is a simple react demo project.

-##What I used?
+## What I used?
 1) React 16 / Jsx pages
 2) React Router
 3) React-Thunk